List of KPI (Key Performance Indicators) Used in Hotel Front office

 7. Room Achievement factor

-The Room Achievement Factor is also known as Rate Potential Percentage of a hotel, is defined as the percentage of the Rack Rate that the hotel actually receives by selling their rooms.
-Room Achievement factor is calculated by dividing the Actual Average Rate (ARR or ADR) by the Potential Average Room Rate.
+The Room Achievement Factor also known as Rate Potential Percentage of a hotel, is defined as the percentage of the Rack Rate that the hotel receives by selling their rooms.
+The room Achievement factor is calculated by dividing the Actual Average Rate (ARR or ADR) by the Potential Average Room Rate.

 Additionally, depending upon the hotel's management policy the Actual Average Rate is either divided by the total Rooms Sold or Occupied Rooms.
 Room Sold = (Occupied Rooms - Complimentary and House use)